edunford/tidysynth/README.md

 ### Inference

-The method relies on generating placebo synthetic controls for every donor in the donor pool exactly as was done for California.
-By setting `generate_placebos = TRUE` when initializing the `synth_tbl` with `synthetic_control()`, placebo cases are generated alongside the target unit, where the intervention actually took place.
-The aim is then to compare the behavior between the target difference and the placebo differences.
+For inference, the method relies on repeating the method (i.e. generating placebo synthetic controls) for every donor in the donor pool exactly as was done for the treated unit.
+By setting `generate_placebos = TRUE` when initializing the `synth_tbl` object with `synthetic_control()`, placebo cases are automatically generated when constructing the sythetic control of interest.
+This makes it easy to explore rarity of the causal quantity is for the treated unit when compared to the placebos.

 ``` r
 smoking_out %>% plot_placebos()